camtheman256/6.1040-final-project/README.md

 where the secret is replaced with the one you obtained, and `DB_NAME` is the database name you want to use.

 You can also optionally specify which `PORT` you want to use for the API server and a `SECRET` for your user sessions.
+Port 8000 is proxied for documentation purposes, so we recommend setting `PORT` to 8000.

 ## Project Setup